yukikitayama/leetcode-python/note/trie.md

   - In the worst case, no words have a common prefix with each other.
   - In practice, space is not such bad, because many words share the same prefix.

+## Bitwise Trie

+- The root to leaf path in `Bitwise Tree` represents a binary form of a number.
+  - e.g. 5 is 101 in a binary form.
+Bitwise Tree stores 1 -> 0 -> 1 for 5.
+-

 ## Application

 - Autocomplete